numbats/numbats-website/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to new faculty member Jessica Leung!" content = ":smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Congratulations to Dr Sayani Gupta!" content = ":smile: Sayani was awarded her doctorate for her thesis research titled 'Visualization and analysis of probability distributions of large temporal data'" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).